liurongLori/pykit/httpmultipart/README.md

 The base class of the other exceptions in this module.
 It is a subclass of `Exception`

-##  httpmultipart.InvalidArgumentError
+##  httpmultipart.InvalidArgumentTypeError

 **syntax**:
-`httpmultipart.InvalidArgumentError`
+`httpmultipart.InvalidArgumentTypeError`

 A subclass of `MultipartError`
-Raise if value is not a str or a list
+Raise if value's type is not a str or a list

 #   Constants